• Home

 Bankruptcy practice is a specialty

-While the existence of official forms to initiate a bankruptcy case and software to fill out those forms make bankruptcy look routine and mechanical, that’s not the case.
+The existence of official forms to initiate a bankruptcy case and software to fill out those forms make bankruptcy look routine and mechanical, but that’s not really the case.

 Several states offer specialization certification for bankruptcy lawyers, including California.
 The ABC certifies specialists, and NACBA, the national organization of consumer bankruptcy attorneys offers a nationwide attorney finder.